 Is Venice expensive?

-One of the most common misconceptions about Venice is that it’s a very expensive city and while this is true for locals since they have to pay higher taxes and housing is basically a luxury, for travelers Venice could actually end up being very cheap if they avoid eating out in the main three touristy areas.
+One of the most common misconceptions about Venice is that it’s a very expensive city (check out how much a trip to Italy costs here!) and while this is true for locals since they have to pay higher taxes and housing is basically a luxury, for travelers Venice could actually end up being very cheap if they avoid eating out in the main three touristy areas.

 A pizza slice should cost you about 2 euros while a full pasta meal should be about 7 euros.
 Of course, it’s better to buy groceries at the supermarket and make your own home made Italian dinner.